sumit-cse-xyz/NIAT-Python-Practice/03_type_conversion/README.md

 # Type Conversion

-This topic covers converting one data type into another in Python.
+This topic covers converting and working with different data types in Python.

 ## Topics Covered